top of page

 Many other former church members and friends come from Frederick, MD headed by Mr. Essex Wilson; Baltimore, MD headed by Mrs. Odessa Wright, and Philadelphia, PA headed by Mrs. Belle Goss.
 From 1958 to the late 90s, each "Homecoming" has been an exciting experience for all that took part!
 It was around the late 90s that the homecoming started disintegrating.
 Most of the leaders were getting up in age and of course not as active as they wanted to be.

 In 2003 a new generation of home comers wanted to bring "Homecoming" back to life.
-Members of this committee included hometowners Errol Ausborn, LaShanda Brown, Tracie Jones, Karen Riddick, Michelle Riddick, Pamela Riddick, and Barbara Williams.
-2003 was the first homecoming under the new committee.
+Members of this committee included home towners Errol Ausborn, LaShanda Brown, Tracie Jones, Karen Riddick, Michelle Riddick, Pamela Riddick, and Barbara Williams.
+2003 was the first homecoming under the new committee, Another Positive Production.
 Due to Hurricane Floyd, all events planned could not go on.
 The 3 on 3 Basketball Tournament however did go on, and what a great day it was!

-Each year this group has diligently and creatively put together events such as the Meet and Greet, Tailgate, Parades, Themed Party Extravaganzas, and Basketball and Softball Tournaments.
+This group diligently and creatively put together events such as the Meet and Greet, Tailgate, Parades, Themed Party Extravaganzas, and Basketball and Softball Tournaments.
 Additionally, there have been raffle prizes given, homecoming Queens and Kings, and official community t-shirts.
 The Leaders of Tomorrow Scholarship was also started in 2005.
 A high school senior is selected and given $1,000 towards their tuition to an accredited university.
-So far we have given out 15 scholarships!
+So far we have given out 16 scholarships!

 "Homecoming" has trickled into the community as well as other surrounding cities.
 Each year we look forward to bringing family and friends back together and creating new memories!